J-81/GeneLab_Data_Processing-1/RNAseq/Workflow_Documentation/NF_RCP-F/NF_RCP-F_workflow-usage.md

 * `--truncateTo` - specifies the number of reads to download and process for each sample (Default: all reads are used)
 * `--force_single_end` - forces the analysis to use single end processing; for paired end datasets, this means only R1 is used; for single end datasets, this should have no effect
 * `--stageLocal TRUE|FALSE` - TRUE = download the raw reads files for the GLDS dataset indicated, FALSE = disable raw reads download and processing (Default: TRUE)
+* `--use_dummy_gene_counts` - Use random gene counts instead of actual RSEM gene counts during DGE.
+This is useful when using a low number of reads / sumbsampled genomes to prevent DGE errors due to low/zero gene counts.
 * `--ref_order toplevel|primary_assemblyELSEtoplevel` - specifies which Ensembl fasta file to use, toplevel = use the toplevel fasta, primary_assemblyELSEtoplevel = use the primary_assembly fasta if available but if not, use the toplevel fasta (Default: primary_assemblyELSEtoplevel)
 * `--ref_fasta` - specifices the path to a local fasta file (Default: fasta file is downloaded from Ensembl)
 * `--ref_gtf` - specifices the path to a local gtf file (Default: gtf file is downloaded from Ensembl)
 * `--referenceStorePath` - specifies the directory to store the Ensembl fasta and gtf files (Default: within the directory structure created by default in the launch directory)
 * `--derivedStorePath` - specifies the directory to store the tool-specific indices created during processing (Default: within the directory structure created by default in the launch directory)
 * `--ref_source` - specifies the ensembl database source (e.g. ensembl, ensembl_plants, ensembl_bacteria) when local reference files are used, required when the `--ref_fasta` and/or `--ref_gtf` options are specified
-* `-stub-run` - forces the workflow to use the RSEM `--strandedness none` setting and creates "dummy" gene counts for differential gene expression (DGE) analysis, used in combination with the `--truncateTo` option to avoid V&V errors when evaluating counts and DGE output files during testing
+* `-stub-run` - forces the workflow to use the RSEM `--strandedness none` setting, used in combination with the `--truncateTo` option to avoid V&V errors when evaluating counts and DGE output files during testing

-TODO: Add any optional arguments that are missing

 See `nextflow run -h` and [Nextflow's CLI run command documentation](https://nextflow.io/docs/latest/cli.html#run) for more options and details common to all nextflow workflows.